jordanfb/PicoCADToolKit/README_FOR_PICOTOOLKIT.md

 mind when deciding how to rotate it!
 Also keep in mind the fact that rotating the mesh can make the file size expand as you move vertices from nice round numbers like (5.25) to (5.123123141 etc.).
-If you want to reduce the file size you can click the "Round vertices to nearest .25" lower down on this page which will round each vertex position to the nearest 0, .25, .5, or .75 along all three axes.
+If you want to reduce the file size you can click the "Round vertices to nearest X" lower down on this page which will round each vertex position to a multiple of the value specified along all three axes.

 3) If you flip the mesh (i.e. scale any number of dimensions by -1) this will also flip the normals inside out!
 Not to worry, you can use this "Flip Mesh Normals" button to flip them back again.
 Or, if you want your mesh to appear inside out you can use this button to achieve that!

-4) "Round vertices to nearest .25"
+4) "Round vertices to nearest X"
 If you are moving vertices around with scaling or other tools you may find that the vertices aren't precisely on the snapping points in picoCAD!
-If you want them to be, click this button and it will round each vertex position to the nearest .25 unit in every dimension.
+If you want them to be, click this button and it will round each vertex position to the nearest multiple of the value specified in the textbox in every dimension.

 5) "Duplicate Mesh" will duplicate the currently selected mesh and append `_dup` to the name of the copy!